tushar-c23/YelpCamp/progress.md

     - Changed the style of index page to cards format.
     - Changed the style of the New page and added more input criterion.
     - Changed the style of the Show page and added more display criterion.

+## 22/12/2022
+- ### Error handling and Data validation
+    - Added basic client side form validation in the new and edit forms